Unchpokable/Audiosurf-Tweaker/README.md

 - Manage your texture packs.
 Save, install and share your textures with other ASTweaker users.
 Uses its own binary format .tasp/.askin2.
 ### Color Configurator
 - Provides you an flexible color picker instead of R-G-B drag bars presented in game so you can setup game color exactly what you want.
 Also you can save and share your color presets
+### Server Swapper
+- Script tool and package manager for automatic install and remove community servers (there is a single one at this moment, but anyway)
 ### Tweaker
 - Make your road invisible, hide song title in game or make camera follow horizon instead of your car